leomonta/PSC/README.md

 ### Endiannes

-All Values should be stored in little endian
+All Values should be stored in big endian

 ## Network